 Financial Aid & Scholarships

-The new scholarship portal will open on February 15 and will close on April 1.
+The scholarship application will open on February 15 and will close on April 1.
 Returning students must apply every year for Institutional Scholarships during the Spring semester to receive assistance for the following academic year.
 Returning students may only apply once per year – during this timeframe.
 Students that do not apply will not be considered for scholarships for the academic year.
 Apply before April 1st to be considered for scholarships for the following Academic Year.

 Those who apply for admission between April 2 and June 1 will remain eligible for other forms of financial aid.
 Applicants may continue to apply for admission for Fall until June 1 but may not be eligible for scholarships.

 1. File the Free Application for Federal Student Aid (FAFSA) with the federal processor online at fafsa.gov.
-Please note the following
+Please note the following:

 • The SKSM federal school code is G04080

-• For financial aid during the 2023-2024 Academic Year, submit the 2023-2024 FAFSA using 2021 tax records.
-You can submit your FAFSA from October 1 through June 30.
+• You can submit your FAFSA from October 1 through June 30.

-Please note that any scholarships awarded may not be released until a signed acceptance letter and “thank you note or card” is received by SKSM via the new software system.
+PLEASE NOTE THAT THE FUNDING DEADLINE FOR THE 2025-2026 ACADEMIC YEAR IS APRIL 1.
+Any scholarships awarded may not be released until a signed acceptance letter and “thank you note or card” is received by Starr King.

 Deadlines and Events